 - Non-Inventory items will have Expense and Income accounts.

-- Labor items will only have an Income account referenced since the cost of labor is entered directly into QuickBooks using payroll transactions.
+- Labor items will only have an Income account referenced since the labor cost is entered directly into QuickBooks using payroll transactions.

 - Other Charges items typically only have an Income account.

 These account numbers will default to the accounts set up in Settings > QuickBooks > Chart of Accounts.
-But they can be modified on an individual item basis here.
+But you can modify them on an individual item basis here.

 There are two buttons available at the bottom of the QuickBooks section.